BBBalatroMod/BBBalatro/README.md

 updated yellow joker sprite <br>
 nerfed the sun to make it destroy the played card <br>
 fixed island joker only triggering cards once <br>
+changed sand joker to use discard instead of hands and add 2 mult instead of 4